 Dec.
-6, 2007 -- Certain fruits and vegetables may reduce your risk of cancer and may even help stop cancer in its tracks,
+6, 2007 -- Certain fruits and vegetables may reduce your risk of cancer and may even help stop cancer in its tracks, according to new research.

-high intake of fruits and vegetables with a reduced cancer risk.
+Their findings confirm and strengthen previous research that have linked a high intake of fruits and vegetables with a reduced cancer risk.

 On the most recent "A" list: black raspberries for warding off esophageal cancer and raw cruciferous vegetables like broccoli for preventing bladder cancer.

 Black Raspberries May Reduce Esophageal Cancer Risk

 Eating black raspberries may protect people at high risk of getting cancer of the esophagus, Kresty and her colleagues found.
 They had previously found that black raspberries in animal experiments inhibit cancers of the oral tract, esophagus, and colon.